Adib-Habbou/newspapers-data-analysis/README.md

 Intership at the High Commission for Planning of Morocco as an NLP Data Scientist, my main tasks were:

-- Web Scraping moroccan websites to collect multilingual textual data using *Selenium* and *BeautifulSoup4*;
+- Developed Web Scraping program of 3 moroccan websites to collect multilingual textual data using *Selenium* and *BeautifulSoup4*
-- Visualization of textual data using *Wordcloud*, *Seaborn*, *Plotly* and *Matplotlib*;
+- Created Textual Data Visualization using *Wordcloud*, *Seaborn*, *Plotly* and *Matplotlib*
-- Topic Modeling with Latent Dirichlet Allocation using *Nltk*, *Gensim* and *pyLDAvis*;
+- Implemented Topic Modeling using Latent Dirichlet Allocation to extract 10 topics using *Nltk*, *Gensim* and *pyLDAvis*
-- Text Classification with Logistic Regression, Random Forest, KNN, SVM, SGD, MLP using *Sklearn*;
+- Built Multiclass Classification models with 85% accuracy using *Sklearn*:
-- DashBoard presentig results of the web scraping, the topic modeling and the text classification with *Streamlit*.
+  - Logistic Regression
+  - Random Forest
+  - K Nearest Neighbour
+  - Support Vector Machine
+  - Stochastic Gradient Descent
+  - Multi-Layer Perceptron
+- Designed an interactive DashBoard to present models results with *Streamlit*